 Some Financial Control Pitfalls

-While financial control can be extremely helpful to top management, there are six primary pitfalls that affect their usefulness:
+While financial control can be extremely helpful to top management, six primary pitfalls affect their usefulness:

-- Implementing financial controls that are too sophisticated for organizational need.
+- Implementing financial controls that are too sophisticated for organizational needs.

 - Allowing financial controls to deny innovations and creativity in the organization.